MoonWalker440/Music-Megathread/README.md

 - [Everynoise](http://Everynoise.com) - A website that provides a map of music genres.
 It allows users to explore and discover new music by browsing through a variety of genres and subgenres.

-- [multi-scrobbler](https://github.com/FoxxMD/multi-scrobbler)🆕 - A self-hosted app that monitors your music platforms and scrobbles to multiple clients.
+- [multi-scrobbler](https://github.com/FoxxMD/multi-scrobbler) - A self-hosted app that monitors your music platforms and scrobbles to multiple clients.

+- [All Music](https://www.allmusic.com)🆕 - Get recommendations for new music to listen to, stream or own.

+- [Discogs](https://www.discogs.com/)🆕 - Discover music on Discogs, the largest online music database

+- [Taranify](http://taranify.com)🆕 - Discover Spotify playlists, Netflix shows, books or food based on your mood with AI.

+- [Has It leaked](https://hasitleaked.com/)🆕 - Stay updated on album downloads, leaks, streams and releases

 ### ▷ Metadata Editor / File Renaming / Tagging And More